audkan/otbidding-module/README.md

-SSDE OVERTIME BID AND ASSIGNMENT MODULE
+Sustainable Streets Division - Enforcement (SSDE)

+Overtime Bids and Assignment

 ==========================
-This is a simple Python (2.7.16) application intended to provide SSDE business automation opportunities for assigning PCO/SUP overtime work.
+This is a simple Python (2.7.16) application intended to provide SSDE business automation opportunities for assigning Parking Control Officers (PCO) and SSDE Supervisors (SUP) overtime work.

 FEATURES
 --------------------------
 MAIN.PY
-calls init.py and func.oy and runs the main functionality of the application.
+calls init.py and func.py and runs the main functionality of the application.
 Generates two output files: 1) OT assignments in the order of assignment, showing all details within a row and 2) OT assignments grouped by event date and name, showing only employee names assigned to each work